-Amended exemption goods The amended goods subject of the application as described in section 3.4 Applicant Kasia Nominees Pty Ltd trading as DE Engineers BlueScope BlueScope Steel Limited China The People's Republic of China Commission Anti-Dumping Commission Commissioner Commissioner of the Anti-Dumping Commission Customs Act Customs Act 1901 Dumping Duty Act Customs Tariff (Anti-Dumping) Act 1975 Duties Interim dumping duty, dumping duty, interim countervailing duty and countervailing duty Exemption goods The goods subject of the application as described in section 3.3 ITRB International Trade Remedies Branch of the Australian Customs and Border Protection Service Korea The Republic of Korea Parliamentary Secretary Parliamentary Secretary to the Minister for Industry and Science Questionnaire 'Response to Exemption Application' questionnaire REP 190 Report No 190 REP 193 Report No 193 •
+Amended exemption goods The amended goods subject of the application as described in section 3.4 Applicant The Trade Consultant BlueScope BlueScope Steel Limited China The People's Republic of China Commission Anti-Dumping Commission Commissioner Commissioner of the Anti-Dumping Commission Customs Act Customs Act 1901 Dumping Duty Act Customs Tariff (Anti-Dumping) Act 1975 Duties Interim dumping duty, dumping duty, interim countervailing duty and countervailing duty Exemption goods The goods subject of the application as described in section 3.3 ITRB International Trade Remedies Branch of the Australian Customs and Border Protection Service Korea The Republic of Korea Parliamentary Secretary Parliamentary Secretary to the Minister for Industry, Innovation and Science Questionnaire 'Response to Exemption Application' questionnaire REP 190 Report No 190 REP 193 Report No 193

-Summary and recommendations 1.
+1. Summary and recommendations

-This report sets out the findings of the Anti-Dumping Commission (the Commission) in response to an application by Kasia Nominees Pty Ltd (the applicant) requesting an exemption from interim dumping duty, dumping duty, interim countervailing duty and countervailing duty (the duties) under subsections 8(7)(a) and 10(8)(a) of the Customs Tariff (Anti-Dumping) Act 19751 (the Dumping Duty Act) in relation to the exports of certain aluminium zinc coated steel (exemption goods) from the People's Republic of China (China) and the Republic of Korea (Korea).
+This report sets out the findings of the Anti-Dumping Commission (the Commission) in response to an application by the Trade Consultant (the applicant) requesting an exemption from interim dumping duty, dumping duty, interim countervailing duty and countervailing duty (the duties) under subsections 8(7)(a) and 10(8)(a) of the Customs Tariff (Anti-Dumping) Act 1975 (the Dumping Duty Act) in relation to the export of certain zinc coated (galvanised) steel (exemption goods) from the People's Republic of China (China), the Republic of Korea (Korea) and Taiwan.

-This report sets out the Commission's findings on which the Commissioner of the Anti-Dumping Commission (the Commissioner) relied to make a recommendation to the Parliamentary Secretary to the Minister for Industry, Innovation and Science (the Parliamentary Secretary)2 on whether or not to exempt goods from the duties.
+This report sets out the Commission's findings on which the Commissioner of the Anti-Dumping Commission (the Commissioner) relied to make a recommendation to the Parliamentary Secretary to the Minister for Industry, Innovation and Science (the Parliamentary Secretary) on whether or not to exempt goods from the duties.